KyleNeece/KyleNeece.github.io/content/0_The Multiverse/Magic Items/Fist and Collar.md

+---
+tags: [Peacekeeper/Equipment, Magic_Item]
+---

 Fists and Paws is [[Monkey (Alex)]] and Dog's magical item(s)
 ###### Abilities
 Fists is a magical pair of gauntlets and Paws is a magical collar
-- The Brass Knuckles deal damage = to the Fistcuffs die + strength modifier
+- The Brass Knuckles deal damage = to the Fistcuffs die + strength modifier and has a +1 attack and damage modifier
 	- While wearing these Brass Knuckles, you constitution score is increased by 2 and your strength score is increased by 1
 - In one of the gauntlets lies a integrated dart gun, which can be activated and deactivated as a free action
 	- The gauntlet has a range of 30/120 and uses your strength modifier for attack and damage rolls.
 The damage die for this weapon is = to the Fistcuffs die and it does not suffer from disadvantage on attack rolls when within 5 feet of the enemy.
 		- The gauntlet has 1d4 charges at the start of each day, the charges reset every 24 hours.
 At the beginning of the day, roll on the D20 random projectile table.
-The gauntlet gains a number of the special ammunition rolled on the table for the next 24 hours equal to the d4 roll, where after it disappears.
+The gauntlet gains a number of the special ammunition rolled on the table for the next 24 hours equal to the d20 roll, where after it disappears.
 		- When you make an attack roll, you can expend a charge to use one of the special ammunition gained for the day.
 You can also load the Gauntlet with special ammunition you craft or buy.
 - Paws
 	- You can now command your dog as a free action on your turn